 Is their lying because of bipolar disorder, you wonder — or is it something else entirely?

 Bipolar disorder is a mood disorder that affects 5.7 million American adults annually.
-People with bipolar disorder experience dramatic mood swings.
+People with bipolar disorder experience extreme changes in mood.
 Depending on the types of bipolar disorder they have, they may experience feelings of extreme happiness or high energy (known as a manic episode) to feelings of intense sadness (known as a depressive episode).

 There are three known types of bipolar disorder: